humdrum-tools/humdrum-notation-plugin/index.md

 ---

 {% include default-header.html %}

+# Introduction #

+This website documents a javascript plugin that allows you to display, on any webpage, graphical musical notation generated from
+<a target="_blank" href="https://www.humdrum.org">Humdrum</a>
+data embedded within the page.
+Here is an example usage of the plugin to display all ten measures of J.N.&nbsp;Hummel's prelude in D-flat major, op.&nbsp;67/15:

 {% include hummel-interaction.html %}

-# Introduction #

-This website documents a javascript plugin that allows you to display graphical musical notation on any webpage.
-The notation is generated from embedded <a target="_blank" href="https://www.humdrum.org">Humdrum</a>
-data stored within the webpage.
-Here is an example usage of the plugin to display all ten measures J.N.&nbsp;Hummel's prelude in D-flat major, op.&nbsp;67/15:

 {% include_relative hummel-example.txt %}
-{% include hummel-interaction.html %}

-The above music notation was generated dynamically inside of your web browser as the page was loaded, using a <a target="_blank" href="hummel-prelude-op67n15.txt">digital score</a> stored inside the webpage.
-Multiple notation examples can be shown on the same page, and music data can also be loaded from outside of the webpage.
+The above music notation was generated dynamically inside your web browser as the page was loaded, using this <a target="_blank" href="hummel-prelude-op67n15.txt">Humdrum score</a> stored as text inside the webpage.
+The generated notation is displayed in an SVG image, which can allow interaction with the elements of the notation.
+For example, the prelude has been made interactive using CSS and javascript code: try moving over a note in the music, which will highlight other notes in the score possessing the same pitch class.

+Using the same data, different views of the score can be generated.
+Here is an example of extracting the first three measures of the prelude and transposing to C major:

+{% include_relative hummel-example2.txt %}

+This example applies the <a href="#filters">Filter</a> `myank -m 1-3 | transpose -k c` to the full score to generate the transposed excerpt.

 # Setup #